Czech Republic: Tourism

 Prague is the fifth most visited city in Europe after London, Paris, Istanbul and Rome.
-In 2001, the total earnings from tourism reached 118 billion CZK, making up 5.5% of GNP and 9% of overall export earnings.
+In 2001, the total earnings from tourism reached 118 billion CZK, making up 5.5% of the country's GNP and 9% of its overall export earnings.
 The industry employs more than 110,000 people – over 1% of the population.

-Guidebooks and tourists reporting overcharging by taxi drivers and pickpocketing problems are mainly in Prague, though the situation has improved recently.
+Guidebooks and tourists reporting overcharging by taxi drivers and pickpocketing problems talk mainly about Prague, though the situation has improved recently.
 Since 2005, Prague's mayor, Pavel Bém, has worked to improve this reputation by cracking down on petty crime and, aside from these problems, Prague is a "safe" city.
 The Czech Republic's crime rate is described by the United States State department as "low".

-One of the tourist attractions in the Czech Republic is the Nether district Vítkovice in Ostrava.

-The Czech Republic boasts 16 UNESCO World Heritage Sites, 3 of them are transnational.
-As of 2024, further 14 sites are on the tentative list.
+The Czech Republic boasts 17 UNESCO World Heritage Sites, 3 of them being transnational.
+As of 2024, further 13 sites are on the tentative list.

-Architectural heritage is an object of interest to visitors – it includes castles and châteaux from different historical epoques, namely Karlštejn Castle, Český Krumlov and the Lednice–Valtice Cultural Landscape.
-There are 12 cathedrals and 15 churches elevated to the rank of basilica by the Pope, calm monasteries.
+Architectural heritage is an object of interest to visitors – it includes castles and châteaux from different historical epochs, namely Karlštejn Castle, Český Krumlov and the Lednice–Valtice Cultural Landscape.
+There are 12 cathedrals and 15 churches elevated to the rank of basilica by the Pope, as well as many monasteries.

 Away from the towns, areas such as Bohemian Paradise, Bohemian Forest and the Giant Mountains attract visitors seeking outdoor pursuits.
-There is a number of beer festivals.

-The country is also known for its various museums.
-Puppetry and marionette exhibitions are with a number of puppet festivals throughout the country.
+The country is also known for its various museums, puppetry and marionette exhibitions that take part within larger puppet festivals, and beer festivals.
 Aquapalace Prague in Čestlice is the largest water park in the country.